leawu/Northwestern_application/README.md

 - I have 2 years of experience in SQL.
 I read/write database and concat data from multiple data sources at various scales as a daily basis during my role as a Data Scientist.
 - I can proficiently maintain repositories and branches with Git and setup best practices for the team.

-This repository demonstrates part of the relevant code I've developed.
+This repository demonstrates part of the relevant code I've independently developed.
 The following section introduces the files in this repository:
 ### cloudStorageTool.py
 The tools I built for the team to better leverage Google Cloud Storage.